alexocode/talks/social/compassionate-coding/compassionate-coding.md

 ^
 What does that mean?
-- A protected environment for ideas and exchange
+- A protected environment to exchange ideas
 - Healthy culture around failure
-- A lot more things, check the article out!
+- A lot more things: article from NY Times!

 ^
-One way of approaching this is COMPASSION
+How to build it?
+One approaching could be COMPASSION

 ---
 ![](images/rainbow.gif)